 We'll look at metal cultures, explore the fringes of the most extreme forms of metal, and, of course, listen to some SCREAMING HEAVY METAL!
 This is guaranteed to be the most BRUTAL class ever offered at MIT!
 Anyone is welcome to join, and since we're remote again this year, seating isn't limited.
 Learn more about this series' past in the class archive!

-All classes start at 6:30pm ET!
-Feel free to join online via the Zoom links below each class!
+All classes start at 6:30pm ET and Zoom links will be posted below each class!

 Heavy Metal 101: Music and Culture